 Ty Tashiro, author of “Awkward: The Science of Why We’re Socially Awkward and Why That’s Awesome,” proves that people with social anxiety espouse a cause and focus on labour-intensive practical tasks better.
 Their dislike of small talks forces them to pass from words to deeds and maintain high productivity.
 Such characteristics are worth its weight in gold in many professions.
 And here, we have collected only a small part of the best jobs for introverts with anxiety.

 Third, the communication process is carried out mainly through e-mail or instant messengers, which allows you to stay in your comfort bubble.
 To get started, you will need solid grammar, writing skills, and research abilities.

 2. Social Media Manager

+With the rise in new platforms for online advertising, digital marketing has gained prominence even more than before.
 Social media managers ensure the presence and promotion of a brand in the online space.
 For this purpose, they study the target audience, develop a content plan, and launch advertising campaigns.

-3. Animal Caregiver
+- Animal Caregiver